History of geodesy

-The history of geodesy deals with the historical development of measurements and representations of the Earth.
-The corresponding scientific discipline, geodesy (/dʒiːˈɒdɪsi/), began in pre-scientific antiquity and blossomed during the Age of Enlightenment.
+The history of geodesy (/dʒiːˈɒdɪsi/) began during antiquity and ultimately blossomed during the Age of Enlightenment.

-Early ideas about the figure of the Earth held the Earth to be flat (see flat Earth) and the heavens a physical dome spanning over it.
-Two early arguments for a spherical Earth were that lunar eclipses were seen as circular shadows and that Polaris is seen lower in the sky as one travels South.
+Many early conceptions of the Earth held it to be flat, with the heavens being a physical dome spanning over it.
+Early arguments for a spherical Earth pointed to various more subtle empirical observations, including how lunar eclipses were seen as circular shadows, as well as the fact that Polaris is seen lower in the sky as one travels southward.

 Hellenic world

-Initial development from a diversity of views
+Initial developments

 Though the earliest written mention of a spherical Earth comes from ancient Greek sources, there is no account of how the sphericity of Earth was discovered, or if it was initially simply a guess.
 A plausible explanation given by the historian Otto E. Neugebauer is that it was "the experience of travellers that suggested such an explanation for the variation in the observable altitude of the pole and the change in the area of circumpolar stars, a change that was quite drastic between Greek settlements" around the eastern Mediterranean Sea, particularly those between the Nile Delta and Crimea.